 Trust interests fall under LTTA 2017 Sch 5 paras 27 to 28 (bare trusts) and the broader settlement treatment.
 Bare trusts look through to the beneficiary's circumstances.
 Interest-in-possession trusts focus on the beneficiary's separate position.
 Discretionary trusts treat trustees as quasi-entities and the trustees' own holdings matter.
 The attribution pattern for trust structures can be unintuitive: a property settled by a parent on a discretionary trust for the benefit of an adult child can produce attribution back to the parent, depending on the trustee composition and the residual reservation.
 Trust-heavy planning warrants bespoke advice.

-Minor children of the buyer (under 18) have their dwelling-interests attributed to the buyer-parent under Sch 5 para 25.
-A property held in a bare trust for a 12-year-old of the buyer counts towards the buyer's own £40k test.
-The rule prevents fragmentation by gifting property interests to minor children.
+Your minor children (under 18) have their dwelling-interests attributed to you as the buyer-parent under Sch 5 para 25.
+A property held in a bare trust for your 12-year-old counts towards your own £40k test.
+The rule stops you fragmenting holdings by gifting property interests to minor children.

 Three worked examples at Welsh higher rates